naroga/queue-manager/src/AppBundle/Resources/doc/Usage.md

 firing up the runners and checking for new processes continously.

 The second one, the HTTP restful api, works like a normal HTTP service.
-You'll need Apache or nginx, with a virtual host set to the `/web/` directory.
+You'll need Apache or nginx, with a virtual host with a Document Root pointing to the `/web/` directory.

+You should check the [Symfony documentation](http://symfony.com/doc/current/cookbook/configuration/web_server_configuration.html) if you have any questions on how to setup your webserver.

 The Queue Manager
 -----------------